raceychan/ididi/README.md

 - It is not typesafe, you might pass the wrong type of dependencies to the class.
 - It is hard to track when the dependencies are modified.

 Dependency injection enables you to extend the dependencies of a class without modifying the class itself, which increases the flexibility and reusability of the class.

-Let's see an example that shows how dependency injection can be useful.

-Scenario: you want to send email to users.

 ### FAQ